-Following are some of the most commonly asked questions about personal injury law in Alberta or the services provided by a personal injury (PI) attorney.
+Following are some of the most commonly asked questions about personal injury law in Alberta or the services provided by a personal injury (PI) lawyer.
 If you have a question about personal injury law suits that is not covered below, feel free to contact us online or by phone to request a free, no-obligation consultation.
 It's the best way to get the answers you need to protect your rights and advance your personal injury law suit.
 It is also must reading if you have spent time looking through the Edmonton lawyer directory and have still not been able to located the right lawyer for your legal case.

 Best results are achieved when you are represented by an experienced accident injury attorney who has a complete understanding of personal injury law, including slip and fall claims, and has handled many personal injury law suits.
 Don't take chances with an accident lawyer who has little experience handling personal injury law suits.
 Insurance company lawyers will instantly spot and exploit that weakness to either deny your claim entirely or reduce it to a fraction of what you could have received with better legal representation.

 This office has successfully handled personal injury law suits since opening in 1998.
 Edmonton lawyer Jerry D. Kiriak has represented personal injury victims since 1993.

 No. You don't pay any personal injury fees.
 Our fees are based on a percentage of the total amount of damages settled or collected on your behalf.